chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I click "Edit" button for that domain
 And I change the username selector to "#email"
 And I click "Save Domain" button
-Then I should see "Domain saved successfully!" message And the domain should show updated selectors
+Then the domain should show updated selectors
 ```
 - [ ] Test completed